| | |

 20. Seat your brake pads in properly.
 If you need directions, just ask.
 If you are using a high coefficient pad (performance street) they tend to squeal with light braking applications.
 Medium to heavy they do not make any noise.
 The price we have to pay for killer brakes.

-Deane Duerkop
+Source: Deane Duerkop

-I used to sell the conversion pieces and have done several of these conversions and as a note I've found that when you pull out the ebrake cables and put the new ones back in through the rubber grommets it is MUCH easier (I noticed the poster said have fun) to do this if you spray the grommets with some wd-40.
+Addendum: I used to sell the conversion pieces and have done several of these conversions and as a note I've found that when you pull out the ebrake cables and put the new ones back in through the rubber grommets it is MUCH easier (I noticed the poster said have fun) to do this if you spray the grommets with some wd-40.
 Lube em up and the cables slide right in and out lol.
+By: Gorkoracing

 Additional guide with pics